 Non-householder permitted development

-Circular 2/2015: Consolidated Circular on Non-Domestic Permitted Development Rights provides further information on some of the permitted development rights available for non-householder development.
+Circular 2/2015: Consolidated Circular on Non-Domestic Permitted Development Rights provides further information on some of the permitted development rights available for non-householder development, including those electronic communications code operators (for example, communications masts, cabinets and antennas).

 We encourage authorities to use processing agreements for complex or contentious local developments.